SkylerFog/Skyler-Fog-Context/context.md

 ### Macro Load Diagnostic – RAM & Generalization Pressure

 Monitors the **cognitive load and fog pressure** associated with current macro execution.
 Evaluates how close a macro is to triggering fog generalization, structural compression, or delayed resolution.
-Intended for use with complex status macros (e.g., mass, delta, sourceblend, dimension scope).
+Intended for use with complex status macros (e.g., mass, Delta, sourceblend, dimension scope).

 ### Output Format: